Kimberly Martis is a Dutch Caribbean freelance writer. She writes about culture, beauty, tv-shows, music, movies, odd jobs, and fiction.

-Do you have a room, attack or basement filled with old stuff ready to be thrown out?
-Before you go ahead and throw everything out you should consider selling it at a flea market.
-You may think that nobody wants to buy your old stuff but at the flea market everything goes, and you can earn some extra money at the same time.
+Do you have a room, attic, or basement filled with old stuff ready to be thrown out?
+Before you go ahead and throw everything out, you should consider selling it at a flea market.
+You may think that nobody wants to buy your old stuff, but at the flea market everything goes, and you can earn some extra money at the same time.
 Sounds like a win-win situation to me!

 Preparing to Sell

 Preparation is key.
 Make sure that you know what you’re going to sell.
 When you’ve put all your items on the stand and you suddenly don’t want to sell it anymore, you can take it off the stand.
 But if a customer wants to buy it before you take it off the stand, it can turn into an awkward situation; the customer may take it personally and not buy anything at all.
 And the most awful scenario would be if you actually sell something and regret it later.
 A sale is a sale, which means that, after you’ve sold it, you can’t get it back.
 If you can buy it again, it might not be a big problem.
 But if you’re emotionally attached to something, it can be a big blow.

 Another part of preparation is the pricing.
 You don't need to make price tags for all the stuff that you’re selling.
 But you need to have an idea beforehand what price you want for each item you sell.

 The Day of the Sale

 Here is what you should do on the day of the sale.

 When selling at a flea market, there are two options.
 The sellers can pick their own stand or you get a stand assigned.
 In both cases, it is best to get there early.
 Especially when you get to pick your own stand.
 This way you can pick the best spot to get an advantage when selling.